mantamx/process_mnist_files/README.md

 # Motivation
 Idea was to get hands-on experience in AI, with C++.
 Cracking down on neural networks is my dream since quite a while.
 Yet, with no clue of what to do in form of a suitable test project I was lost before even embarking on the jourmey.

 Came accross MNIST files through **_gtaylor5_**.
 This saved me, because after one video of the series I had plenty of threads and insight.
 My brain was enthusiastically firing and I had to take off!
-Given the blueprint, I decided to write my implementation in order to understand what and where the challenges are.
+Given the blueprint, I decided to have my design and implementation in order to understand what and where the challenges are.

 Therefore, my task / test project: implement various approaches / techniques for interpreting handwritten digits using MNIST datasets.
 1. K Nearest Neighbors